roadiz/docs/developer/themes/send_emails.rst

 Sending emails from your website
 ================================

-``emailManager`` service is available to send emails from your application.
+``emailManager`` factory service is available to send emails from your application.
 It’s already configured to use simple CSS styles and you can use an HTML and plain-text templates.